 Contributing Authors

-Steven Day researches distributed energy resources, specifically electric vehicles and solar energy.
-Before joining E Source, he worked for...
+Steven Day researches distributed energy resources, specifically EVs and solar energy.
+Before joining E Source, he worked for a...

 Director of Mobility, Customer Energy Solutions